raywoo32/readSIF/README.md

 # readSIF

-A simple Node JS to load an exisiting database with a .sif file.
+Use Node JS to load an exisiting database with information from a .sif file.
 * Database definition can be seen [here](https://github.com/VinLau/BAR-interactions-database) and in schema.sql
-* .sif definition can be seen in sifDefinition.sif
+* proper .sif can be seen in ./test/example.sif or ./test/notGRN.sif

-Note: If one item in the .sif file cannot be uploaded, no item from the .sif will be uploaded
+Note: If one item in the .sif file cannot be uploaded, no item from the .sif will be uploaded.
+See rollback.sif examples.

 ## Getting Started

 1. Install prerequisites
 2. Save Project folder
-3. Load database by executing schema.sql (WARNING: LOADS OVER EXISTING DB)
 3. Change ./dbConfig.js to db and server specifications
+4. Load database by executing ./makeDB/schema.sql if not already loaded (WARNING: LOADS OVER EXISTING DB)
-4. Add YOURSIF.sif to Project folder
+5. Add YOURSIF.sif to Project folder
-5. Execute one of the following commands
+6. Execute one of the following commands

 For uploading a GRN
 ```